copl-labomc/fabconcept/protocols/withpolymers/the_original_nanocomposite.md

 - A chaque 30 min, sortir les éprouvettes et les agiter au bain sonique pendant 1-2 min
 - Répéter l'étape 21 jusqu'à ce que le contenu des préformes soit visqueux

-CARLY
-xTo prepare 10 cm preforms, commercial styrene was first filtered through a column containing Al2O3 particles to remove the polymerization inhibitor. x A fixed volume of the cQD solution (Table 1) was further purified by precipitation and centrifugation with isopropyl alcohol then redispersed progressively in styrene and transferred to a glass test tube.
- To initiate the radical polymerization, 60 mg of initiator Luperox A98 per 10 mL of purified styrene was added to the test tube.
-Oxygen was purged from the sample with nitrogen, and then the tube was sealed and kept under vacuum in an ultrasonic bath for a few minutes to remove residual oxygen.
-To prevent aggregation of the cQDs, a preliminary polymerization stage was carried out by placing the samples in a heated ultrasonic bath (∼60 °C) for 7 h until the nanocomposite mixture had a syrup-like consistency.
-After further removal of residual oxygen within the glass tubes still in the bath, the samples were placed in an oven at 90 °C for 48 h until fully polymerized.

 <!---